Lebanese parliament to discuss fuel crisis on Friday | Law-Order

 Salameh has said he can resume subsidizing imports only if a law is passed allowing him to dip into the mandatory reserves.
 The crisis has sparked a renewed push by Lebanon's squabbling politicians to agree on a cabinet that can start tackling the financial crisis, which has depressed the currency by more than 90%.

 The past week has seen repeated violence at gas stations.
 At least 28 people were killed in northern Lebanon at the weekend when a fuel tanker exploded as people rushed to get a share.
-Suggesting some subsidised imports were continuing, broadcasters MTV and al-Jadeed said the central bank had approved financing for two diesel shipments at the subsidized rate of 3,900 Lebanese pounds to the dollar, compared to the parallel market rate of 18,500 on Tuesday.
+Asked about local media reports of two new diesel shipments carrying 80 million litres imported at the previous subsidized rate of 3,900 Lebanese pounds to the dollar, Salameh said they had been pre-approved in July.

-The central bank did not immediately respond to a request for comment from Reuters.
-The channels reported that the bank did not approve financing for a gasoline shipment on the same terms.
+The parallel market rate on Tuesday was 18,500 pounds to the dollar.
+Local broadcasters MTV and al-Jadeed had reported on Tuesday that a third shipment of gasoline had been rejected by the central bank.
+Salameh said it would have to abide by a new circular.

+"The new circular will determine the price of sayrafa as a base for the dollar [letter of credit]," he said.
+Sayrafa is the central bank's currency exchange platform.

 Sayyed Hassan Nasrallah, head of the Iran-backed Hezbollah group, said on Sunday it would begin bringing diesel and gasoline from Iran with delivery dates to be announced soon.